 The FHA loan program is one of the most well-known mortgage financing options with a low investment requirement.
 Borrowers who use an FHA-insured home loan can put down as little as 3.5% of the purchase price or appraised value.

 Conventional loans (those that are not backed by the government) are now offering relatively low down payments as well.
 Some of the conventional mortgage products available today have investment requirements as low as 3%, but most require a minimum of 5%.

 This is a common misconception among home buyers in Seattle and nationwide.
 Many people think they have to make a down payment of 20% or more, but that’s not the case.
 A recent survey conducted by the National Association of REALTORS® found that roughly 60% of first-time buyers made down payments between 0% and 6%.

 The bottom line is that if you’re seeking a small down payment for a Seattle home loan, you have to explore all of your mortgage financing options.
 Every type of mortgage loan has certain pros and cons associated with it.
 The key is to find the right option for your situation.

 3. Use gift money from a family member or other third party.

 Did you know that a family member or other approved donor could contribute money toward your down payment expense?
 It’s true.
 This is a little-known but very helpful strategy that can be applied to many different mortgage products.
 The caveat here is that the money being donated must truly be a gift – it cannot be an interpersonal loan.

-These are just three of the ways Seattle home buyers can reduce their out-of-pocket down payment expenses when buying a house in 2019 or 2020.
+These are just three of the ways Seattle home buyers can reduce their out-of-pocket down payment expenses when buying a house in 2020.
 The key takeaway is that the mortgage industry is a lot more flexible than most people realize.
 So you don’t necessarily need a large down payment to buy a house in Seattle.